Perspex Preparation and After-care

 The only time you need to remove the film before processing is if thermoforming, with the exception of extruded acrylic where the film may often be left in place provided sheets are only lightly formed and the film is in good condition.
 Any imperfections in the film can cause marks to be transferred to the thermoformed article.
 It is therefore, the customer’s responsibility to decide whether or not the film should be left in place.

-Cleaning of Perspex® is not generally required until after fabrication.
-However, if a product is to be printed, it may sometimes be advisable to wash the surfaces to be printed with clean, fresh water using a chamois leather or soft cloth.
+Cleaning of Perspex® is not generally required until after fabrication, unless it is being printed, in which case it may be advisable to wash the surfaces to be printed with clean, fresh water using a chamois leather or soft cloth.
 This has the benefit of removing all traces of static charge from the sheet after removal of the film which might otherwise attract dust.